mitranim/mitranim.github.io/templates/posts/lang-homoiconic.md

 (defmacro trivial () '(sum '(10 20 30)))
 ```

 All that's needed of macros is to return AST nodes.
 Programmatically manipulating an AST doesn't require special syntactic support.
+Calling `map` or `head`/`rest` on an AST doesn't care about its text representation.
 AST types could be defined somewhere in the standard library.
 Macros would import that module to use its types and functions.
 Non-trivial macros are already inscrutable, so we're not losing much readability.

 ```lisp
 (import std:ast)